E. J. Scovell

 Edith Joy Scovell (9 April 1907 – 19 October 1999) was an English poet and translator.
 Among those who admired her work were the fellow-writers Vita Sackville-West and Philip Larkin.

 Life

-Edith Joy Scovell was born in Eccleshall Bierlow, near Sheffield.
+Edith Joy Scovell was born in Ecclesall Bierlow, near Sheffield.
 Her father, F. G. Scovell, was Anglican rector of the village.
 Joy was one of eight children.
 She studied at Casterton School, Westmorland, and at Somerville College, Oxford, graduating in English literature.

 Despite her background, Scovell ceased to be a religious believer: "I lost religion fairly early on," she told interviewer Jem Poster.
 "I mean religious faith – if indeed I ever had it."

 After a period spent working as a secretary and journalist, Scovell married in 1937 the ecologist Charles Sutherland Elton, who had established the Bureau of Animal Population in Oxford.
 They had a daughter, Catherine Ingrid Buffonge MBE, in 1940 and a son, Robert Elton, in 1943.
 In general, Scovell remained reticent about private matters: "I have had a fairly ordinary life I think, with normal experiences."
 She died in Oxford in October 1999.

+Scovell and her husband Charles Elton lived in Park Town, North Oxford.
+Their house includes a blue plaque, dedicated to both of them in 2024.